Prapthi564/DevOps-DevSecOps-Hackathon/README.md

    - Create an Azure Load Testing instance and execute a test using a JMeter file to simulate high-scale traffic on a web application.
    - Configuring Targets and Running Experiments in Azure Chaos Studio

 Each challenge comes with its own set of tasks and objectives.
-Click on the challenge title to get started.

-## Prerequisites

-Before you begin, ensure that you have the following prerequisites:

-- **Prerequisites**: Information on the tools and knowledge required for the hackathon.

 Feel free to explore the challenges, learn, and have fun during this hackathon!
-If you have any questions, don't hesitate to reach out to our support team.
+If you have any questions, don't hesitate to reach out to your coach.

 Happy hacking!